software-students-spring2025/2-web-app-making-this-work/README.md

 2. In your terminal, run `pip3 install flask pymongo dotenv`.
 If `pip3` is not found, try `pip`.
 3. Run app.py.
 4. Browse to the web app at the link 127.0.0.1:5000.
+*Note!* Your IP MUST BE WHITELISTED on the MongoDB in order to access it.

 ## Task boards